 The community and nearby areas are exposed to dangers where it is important that full-time residents as well as visitors need to be made aware of and prepared for various kinds of emergencies.

-This website contains information about the various dangers that exist: (a) Earthquakes and tsunami, (b) Landslides and mud slides, (c) Storms, (d) Power outage, (e) Structure fire, and (f) Pandemic.
+This website contains information about the various dangers that exist: Earthquakes and tsunami, Landslides and mud slides, Storms, Power outage, Structure fire, and Pandemic.
+Information is also found regarding how to Make a Plan in anticipation of a dangerous event , and what activities are in place to Prepare Your Neighborhood (PYN) in the event of an emergency.

 All communities along the Oregon Coast similar to Cape Meares are encouraged to make available Emergency Preparedness information.
-A volunteer corps in Newhalem Bay, Oregon has prepared a website similar to this one that you may visit for further information regarding emergency preparedness.
+The Emergency Volunteer Corps of Nehalem Bay (EVCNB) has prepared a website similar to this one that you may visit for further information regarding emergency preparedness.